ashneg/competitive_coding/codechef/c++/DPS/README.md

 [Link](https://www.codechef.com/problems/DPS)
 # Description
 A dummy palindromic string (DPS) is a string which can be converted into a palindrome by performing each of the following operations exactly once:
 Permute the characters of the string in an arbitrary way.
-    Choose a valid index i

-and change the i

-    -th character of the resulting string to a different character (not necessarily present in the original string).
+Choose a valid index i and change the i-th character of the resulting string to a different character (not necessarily present in the original string).

 You are given a string S

 .
 Find out whether it is a DPS.

-Input
+**Input**

     The first line of the input contains a single integer T